mishra-lab/cihr-multiprovince-covid-project/publications/COVID risk among essential workers in Toronto/README.md

 Findings suggest that the population who continued to serve the essential needs of society throughout COVID-19 shouldered a disproportionate burden of transmission and deaths.
 Taken together, results signal the need for active intervention strategies to complement restrictive measures to optimize both the equity and effectiveness of COVID-19 responses.

 This report as available as a [preprint](https://www.medrxiv.org/content/10.1101/2021.02.15.21251572v1.full-text) on medRxiv.

+This work is supported by Canadian Institutes of Health Research Operating Grant: COVID-19 Rapid Research Funding Opportunity.

 ## Authors and contact information
 * Amrita Rao*: [arao24@jhu.edu](mailto:arao24@jhu.edu)